Timwi/KtaneSouvenir/documentation.md

 `int FontSize` and `float CharacterSize` — These correspond to their respective `TextMesh` properties.
 Useful for increasing the resolution of complex fonts, for example in *Snowflakes* and *Sugar Skulls*.

 `bool IsEntireQuestionSprite` — Use this if the theme of the module in question warrants it.
 For example *❖* and *Technical Keypad*.

+Note: The next three apply to `AnswerType.Audio`.

+`string AudioField` — If the audio is included in the Souvenir project, specify the name of the field holding the `AudioClip[]` as in the *Listening* question.
+If possible, prefer to use a `ForeignAudioID` instead.

+`string ForeignAudioID` — The mod ID where the `AudioClip`s come from.
+Note that this is *not* the module ID.
+This is the ID specified in `modInfo.json` and used as the name for a mod's `.dll` file.
+It is specified in `Assets/Editor/Resources/ModConfig.asset`.
+This only works if all of the `AudioClip`s can be obtained via reflection.
+If not, use an `AudioField` instead.

+`float AudioSizeMultiplier` — Visually scales waveforms for audio clips.
+A value of `1f` would be appropriate for constantly peaking audio.
+Increase this to achieve better visuals.
+The default value is `2f`.

 Note: If you are unsure about the next two, do not specify them as a translator can do this at a later point in time.